insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-When your teenager starts driving, you’ll have more than just their safety to worry about.
-You’ll also need to consider the added cost of insuring a teenage driver.
+When your teenager starts driving, there’s more to consider than just their safety—you’ll also face the added cost of insuring a young driver.

 Teen licensing and insurance laws have changed significantly in the past few years.
-So, as your child starts driving, you’ll need to consider how to properly insure them.
+So, as your child starts driving, you’ll need to consider how to add them to your car insurance policy.

 Key Takeaways